baijum/muthukadan.net/_posts/2014-11-28-an-introduction-to-go-programming.markdown

 As you know Go is a compiled programming language.
 However, there is a command which does both compilation and running the program.
-The commandline syntax to run the program is like this:
+The command line syntax to run the program is like this:

 {% highlight bash %}
 go run <program.go>
 {% endhighlight %}

-To run a hello world program, you can copy-paste the below code to your favourite text editor and save it as ``hello.go``:
+To run a hello world program, you can copy-paste the below code to your favorite text editor and save it as ``hello.go``:

 {% highlight go %}
 package main